.

 A newspaper photograph showing people in fancy dress as part of Atworth’s celebration of King George V’s Silver Jubilee in 1935.
 The mother was Mrs T. Ellis, the baby Mrs F. Sumsion and the nurse Mr W.G.
 Ryall.

 The former Foresters public house at the old village centre.
-In this 1994 photograph it was called The Forresters (a misspelling?), having re-opened after briefly closing after being called The Thirsty Beggar.
+In this 1994 photograph it was called The Forresters (a misspelling?), having re-opened after briefly closing after it had been called The Thirsty Beggar.
 It has unfortunately now closed for good and is a private house.

 The excavations of Atworth Roman Villa in 1938, with a view over the bath house and its under-floor heating.